kendallw763/kendallw763/README.md

 ---

 ## 🚀 About Me
-- 🎯 Bachelors Degreee in CS
+- 🎯 Bachelors Degreee in CS.
-- 📖 Background in Military & IT (Telecom/Data Centers).
+- 📖 Background in Military.
-- 🧠 Stays up-to-date with the latest technologies
+- 🧠 Stays up-to-date with the latest technologies.

 ---